 Anthuriums like to stand in a well-lighted place, but don’t like direct sunlight.
 When the plant is positioned in the dark, it will give fewer flowers.
 They love warmth and are happiest at a temperature between 18°C and 22°C. The minimum temperature for both the pot plant and cut flower is 16°C. Keep them away from draughts and don’t place them close to a hot radiator.
 Anthuriums really prefer high humidity, so for example in the bathroom is where they feel most at home.

 Anthurium plant care tips

 In the winter period, the Anthurium plant should be watered once a week.
 In the summer, it can be watered more frequently, but twice a week should be enough.
+But always check the potting compost first.
+If Anthuriums are watered too often, they become waterlogged.
+This can cause the roots to rot.
+So, use well-draining compost and water your plant only when the compost feels fairly dry.
 Do you want to pamper your plant?
 Spray it now and then with a plant spray, so that it imagines its in the tropics.

 View this post on Instagram

 CARE TIP | Anthuriums produce new flowers and leaves once the old ones have turned colour.
 Then you can remove the withered leaves and flowers.
 When the leaves are nice and shiny, this is the sign of a happy anthurium! | 📸 @breugemplants — #fanthurium #anthurium #groeninhuis #planten #instaplant #flamingoplant #plant #groen #mooiwatplantendoen #green #plantsofinstagram #plantstrong #plantstagram #urbanjungle #interieurstyling #plantstyling